Dieykon/pagina-web/_posts/2018-11-02-home-temperature-monitoring.md

 - A [Web part](https://github.com/fisenkodv/home-temperature-monitoring/tree/master/src/Monitoring.Web) consists from an [API](https://github.com/fisenkodv/home-temperature-monitoring/tree/master/src/Monitoring.Web) and [UI](https://github.com/fisenkodv/home-temperature-monitoring/tree/master/src/Monitoring.Client)
   - the _API_:
     - receives requests from the Python script and save into **MariaDB**
-    - retrieve data for the UI Spa application
+    - retrieve data for the UI SPA application
   - the _UI_ is the Angular application:
     - shows connected devices and theirs temperature, humidity, and [head index](https://en.wikipedia.org/wiki/Heat_index);
     - shows historical data for each particular device using charts